thorrak/fermentrack/docs/source/about.rst

 Fermentrack is a web interface for controlling and monitoring fermentation temperature and progress.
 It interfaces with BrewPi controllers as well as specific gravity sensors like the Tilt and iSpindel in order to help you make better beer.
-Fermentrack is designed to be run on a Raspberry Pi, but can be used in most environments capable of running Python.
+Fermentrack is designed to be run on a Raspberry Pi, but can be used in most environments capable of running Docker.

 Fermentrack is a complete replacement for the web interface used by BrewPi written in Python using the Django web framework.
 In addition to the features bundled with brewpi-www, Fermentrack provides an easy install process, simple